tranquilit/WAPT-Documentation/source/wapt-create-packages/audit/index.rst

 The :command:`audit` tasks are launched once after every :command:`upgrade`, then regularly as defined with the ``audit_schedule`` value.

+The value is contained in the control file of your package.

 By default, if :command:`audit_schedule` is empty, the audit task will need to be launched manually or from teh WAPT console.

 Otherwise, the periodicity may be indicated in several ways:

 * An integer (in minutes);
 * An integer followed by a letter (m = minutes, h = hours , d = days ,
   w = weeks);